 In Geographe Bay, epiphyte cover has fluctuated over time, with sites in the centre of the bay having the highest epiphyte cover.
 The last two years have had the highest cover observed with three sites recording ‘high’ cover.

 “The most common types of algae present are microalgae, which is not often associated with nutrient enrichment in seagrass ecosystems.
 As no significant seagrass declines were observed, this is not a major concern at this time, unless the algal cover persists or continues to increase into next year”.

-The project is only possible with funding from the Water Corporation, who have committed to support the program through to 20??.
+The project is only possible with funding from the Water Corporation.

 Seagrass mapping is also adding value by determining the extent of the overall meadows.
 The project will see the Department of Conservation Biodiversity and Attractions assess seagrass cover using satellite imagery from Geographe Bay to the boundary of the Ngari Capes Marine Park.
 The information will be used as a benchmark against which the seagrass cover can be monitored and compared in the future.